Frequently Asked Questions

 Yes!
 Our tours are a Chorister community event.
 We want families, parents, siblings, alumni, aunts, uncles, etc. to feel welcome and excited to travel with us.
 Let us plan your vacation!
 Visit our tour page to see where we'll be going next!

-*Please note: families have mentioned in the past that our tours cost more than it would if they went as a family.
-There are expenses we incur as a group that a single family would not, like busses, & tour planning fees.
-There are also items provided to our tour participants that are included in the price like personalized t-shirts, personalized tour merchandise, snacks, water, etc.
+*Please note: families have mentioned in the past that our tours cost more for 1 person than it would for their entire family to go on vacation together.
+There are expenses we incur as a group that a single family would not, like bus rental, & tour planning fees.
+There are also items provided to our tour participants before and during the tour that are included in the price like personalized t-shirts, personalized tour merchandise, snacks, water, etc.